futbolsalas15/test-string/README.md

 ## Usage

-> Only available via CLI
+> Only available via CLI, and only for curly brackets.
+If you want to test an additional bracket type, feel free to explore the functions available in `src/functions` folder

 ```bash
 npm run start